adityabhopale95/COTSON_Simulator_multinode/README.md

 - Virtualbox wasn't able to open this image, and hence needed this image to be converted to *.vdi* configuration.
 - After converting the image to *.vdi* format, this file was opened in VirtualBox, and thus desired packages were installed.
 - The *.vdi* file was reconverted to raw format *(.img)* so that it could be run on COTSon.
+- The benchmark was tried in the similar way as done on native machine i.e. single node first, and then multinode.

+### Problems encountered:
+- In COTSon simulated environment, the functional.in script was accordingly being configured for the newly created image to run for a single node.
+The MPI benchmark runs properly for a single node having multiple processes (1,2,4, etc.).
+- But, similar image doesn't work when these images are run for a multinode environment.
+The raw images which were unmodified, worked fine in a multinode environment in COTSon, where two nodes ping each other.
+But when there were conversions for installing the packages as mentioned before, they fail to execute any script in multinode simulation giving an error *'Read Only File System'* along with many others.
+- For verifying any problem with the modified image, a similar network of multinodes was created on VirtualBox and was run for the modified image.
+The simulation ran properly, thus indicating no problem with the modified image.

+## Future scope:
+If it is possible to run a multinode simulation on COTSon, it would be benificial in terms of hardware design, especially for a distributed system.
+Since, the hardware on which the benchmark runs is configurable in the *lua* script, the benchmark can be thus tested for various hardware configurations, and thus performance can be adjudged.